zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc0/upgrade-guide/zh.md

+#从Cocos2d-JS v3.0 beta到Cocos2d-JS v3.0 RC0升级指南

-#Upgrade guide from Cocos2d-JS v3.0 beta to Cocos2d-JS v3.0 RC0
+## 0. Upgrade from Cocos2d-JS v2.x to v3.0 beta

+If you are still using Cocos2d-html5 or Cocos2d-JSB v2.x, you need to read the previous upgrade guide first : [Upgrade guide from Cocos2d-html5 v2.2.x to Cocos2d-JS v3.0 beta](../../v3.0a/upgrade-guide/en.md)

 ## 1. Layer baking